TEELinker/TEEKAP/README.md

-Prototype of TEEKAP is temporarily available at https://github.com/MingyuanGao/TEEKAP.
+Prototype of TEEKAP is temporarily maintained at https://github.com/MingyuanGao/TEEKAP.